 This is why you should always keep in your mind a “backup” way to get help, in case no one is around when you need assistance.
 For me, that was remembering which room the guesthouse manager stayed in, and knocking on that door immediately when I realized that my pain was severe.
 Even if your situation isn’t as serious as you thought, it’s better to have acted than not.

 After you’ve decided to get help, you need to be very forward and open about what you need.
 Telling someone “I don’t feel well” is surely not as strong as “I need to get myself to a hospital immediately.”
 Be specific in asking for help so that you can get exactly the help you need.
 Whether that’s a doctor, a lawyer, or something else, it’s important to voice your concerns.
 Don’t worry about being obnoxious – in an emergency, there’s often little room for error.

 If you feel like the help you’re getting isn’t what you need, say something.
 If you think that additional services or assistance is required, say something.
 Keep communicating with people and your transitions will be much smoother.

 Notify Someone At Home

 Even if you’re traveling alone, you don’t have to be lonely.
-As soon as something is wrong, notify someone back at home so they can help you with logistics and keep you company virtually, even if you are on your own.
+As soon as something is wrong, notify someone back at home so they can help you with logistics and keep your company virtually, even if you are on your own.
 For me, this was my mom, who helped me get in contact with my boyfriend (who was on a cruise at the time and couldn’t be reached), my aunt who speaks Thai, and my uncle who is a seasoned doctor.
-This group of people were responsible for ensuring that my ambulance ride, surgery, and hospital stay were completely free of bumps in the road.
+This group of people was responsible for ensuring that my ambulance ride, surgery, and hospital stay were completely free of bumps in the road.